Skip to content Skip to footer

 Dovetail drawer

-Joints that hold the sides of the drawer together with interlocking “tails” on one side and “pins” on the other are the origin for the dovetail term.
-The result is a joint that is strong and highly resistant to being pulled apart.
-They are also considered a mark of high craftsmanship due to the durability they bring to your cabinets.
+Joints that hold the sides of the drawer together with interlocking “tails” on one side and “pins” on the other are the origin of the dovetail term.
+The result is a strong joint and highly resistant to being pulled apart.
+They are also considered a mark of high craftsmanship due to their durability to your cabinets.

 Drawer front

-This is the panel that is attached to the front of a drawer box.
+This is the panel attached to the front of a drawer box.
 It is the visible front part of the drawer that the handle is attached to.
-On some cabinet drawers the drawer face is the front part of the drawer box.
+On some cabinet drawers, the drawer face is the front part of the drawer box.

 Concealed hinge

-Of course this term means that you cannot see the hinge but they are placed inside the surface of the cabinet door.
-This option is a great choice as it allows the space to have a clean, flawless look and feel.
+Of course, this term means that you cannot see the hinge, but they are placed inside the surface of the cabinet door.
+This option is a great choice as it gives the space a clean, flawless look and feel.

 Now you know

-Being familiar with a few of the terms can help you during your design meeting can help you better understand the options available and what will work best for your particular style and needs.
+Being familiar with a few terms can help you during your design meeting and help you better understand the options available and what will work best for your particular style and needs.
 See our full list of terms here.
-We love working with our clients to create a design that is what they envisioned which is why we believe it is essential to take the time to go over every detail including product education.
-We are more than just a custom cabinet company, we are family owned which means you will receive the same care we give to our own loved ones.
-Contact us today and let’s get started planning that project.
+We love working with our clients to create a design that is what they envisioned, which is why we believe it is essential to take the time to go over every detail, including product education.
+We are more than just a custom cabinet company.
+We are family-owned, which means you will receive the same care we give to our loved ones.
+Contact us today, and let’s get started planning that project.